MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 - A thread must acquire the object lock associated with a shared resource before it can enter the shared resource.
 - The runtime system ensures that no other thread can enter a shared resource if another thread holds the object lock associated with it.
 - If a thread cannot immediately acquire the object lock, it is blocked, i.e., it must wait for the lock to become available.
 - When a thread exists a shared resource, the runtime system ensures that the object lock is also relinquished.
-If another thread is waiting for this object lock, it can try to acquire the lock inorder to gain the access to the shared resource.
+If another thread is waiting for this object lock, it can try to acquire the lock to gain access to the shared resource.
 - It should be made clear that the programs should not make any assumptions about the order in which threads are granted ownership of a lock.

 #### Static Synchronization Methods: